 “Starting April 21, we will be expanding our use of mobile-friendliness as a ranking signal.
 This change will affect mobile searches in all languages worldwide and will have a significant impact in our search results.
 Consequently, users will find it easier to get relevant, high quality search results that are optimized for their devices.”

-Since then business owners have scrambled to update their sites to make them mobile friendly if they were not already often using the RWD upgrade approach, rather then just putting in a mobile redirect.
-But with only a 2% rise in front page rankings on search results being mobile friendly some may have felt that it was a bit of a storm in a tea cup.
-Google uses many ranking factors when indexing webpages, and with mobile ‘friendliness’ being only one of those ranking factors the anticipated update to Googles algorithms did not have make all that much difference.
+Since then business owners have scrambled to update their sites to make them mobile friendly if they were not already often using the Responsive Website Design upgrade approach, rather then just putting in a mobile redirect.
+But with only a 2% rise in front page rankings on search results being mobile friendly some may have felt that it was a bit of a storm in a teacup.
+Google uses many ranking factors when indexing web pages, and with mobile ‘friendliness’ being only one of those ranking factors the anticipated update to Google’s algorithms did not have make all that much difference.

-There are many other factors including web page usefulness (including domain popularity and web page content) and on page optimisation that are taken into consideration by Google when ranking web pages.
+There are many other factors including web page usefulness (including domain popularity and web page content) and on page search engine optimisation that are taken into consideration by Google when ranking web pages.

 - No zooming in to read the content necessary.

 - No horizontal scrolling.